Maksim1990/Laravel_DB_Translations_and_Breadcrumps/readme.md

 ###### This application is an example of implementation and using following techniques and services

 > - Using DB as translation storage by using `laravel-translation-loader` package
+> - Implemented [3assy2018/nationals](https://github.com/3assy2018/nationals) package for making available list of countries and regions in application

 #### Installation